KRUSHAL2956/Cyber-Security/Task-2_Annalyze-Phishing-Mail/README.md

 ## Note
 All of this is from my hands-on practice (TryHackMe labs).
 I kept it simple and in my own words.

+Note: `Task 2.pdf` is kept locally and not pushed to GitHub (gitignored).

 ---